-This plant grows freely in the UK but is well deserving of one of its alternative names - ‘The Holy Fruit of the Himalayas’, check out this blog: https://thegreenworldproject.com/blogs/news/holy-fruit-of-the-himmalayas
+This plant grows freely in parts of the UK, so much so that it can become invasive, but it is well deserving of one of its alternative names - ‘The Holy Fruit of the Himalayas’, find out why this blog: https://thegreenworldproject.com/blogs/news/holy-fruit-of-the-himmalayas

 There is no shortage of scientific evidence for it’s high nutritional content and potential health benefits - just a quick pubmed search of ‘sea buckthorn’ reveals 903 studies (May 2021).

 Have a look at this as an example: https://www.frontiersin.org/articles/10.3389/fphar.2018.00232/full

 Seabuckthorn berries are known to be a great source of vitamin C and are also reported to contain Omega 7 which is said to play a role in helping to keep mucous membranes healthy.
 Many women anecdotally report it to be beneficial for some symptoms of the menopause.

 Find out more here from other sites here: